NewhavenDisplay/NHD-1.5-128128UGC3_Example/README.md

 NHD-1.5-128128UGC3 Example Code:
 ==============================================

- Program for writing to Newhaven Display 128x128 Graphic Color OLED with SSD1351 controller.
+ Program for writing to Newhaven Display's 128x128 Graphic Color OLED with SSD1351 controller.

  Pick one up today in the Newhaven Display shop!